-Two of the SDI cameras where handheld operated by experienced camera operators.
-These cameras where hooked up via the TeraDek wireless SDI transmitter, allowing for free movement in front of the stage.
+Two of the SDI cameras were handheld and operated by experienced camera operators.
+These cameras were hooked up via the TeraDek wireless SDI transmitter, allowing for free movement in front of the stage.

-One BlackMagic SDI camera was mounted in the back of the venue to provide a wide angle shot.
-Two remotely operated Lumens NDI PTZ cameras where positioned on the stage to provide close ups of the musicians and a reverse view of the audience.
+One BlackMagic SDI camera was mounted in the back of the venue to provide a wide-angle shot.
+Two remotely operated Lumens NDI PTZ cameras were positioned on the stage to provide close-ups of the musicians and a reverse view of the audience.

 Challenges and Learnings

-It was impossible for team to install cables from the video booth to the stage because of time constraints for set up and tear down.
-Since NDI® is a network protocol, and since multiple video signals can be send over a single LAN connection, bringing the two NDI cameras on stage online were simple.
+It was impossible for the team to install cables from the video booth to the stage because of time constraints for set up and tear down.
+Since NDI® is a network protocol, and since multiple video signals can be sent over a single LAN connection, bringing the two NDI cameras on stage online was simple.
 Fortunately, there was an existing LAN cable connection from the director’s area to the stage.

-The team chose to use Teradek Bolt transmitters for the other two SDI stage camera.
+The team chose to use Teradek Bolt transmitters for the other two SDI stage cameras.

 Video and Sound Quality